BitgesellOfficial/bitgesell/build_msvc/README.md

 Introduction
 ---------------------
-Solution and project files to build the BGL Core applications `msbuild` or Visual Studio can be found in the build_msvc directory.
-The build has been tested with Visual Studio 2017 and 2019.
+Solution and project files to build the BGL Core applications `msbuild` or Visual Studio can be found in the `build_msvc` directory.
+The build has been tested with Visual Studio 2019 (building with earlier versions of Visual Studio should not be expected to work).

-Building with Visual Studio is an alternative to the Linux based [cross-compiler build](https://github.com/BGL/BGL/blob/master/doc/build-windows.md).
+Building with Visual Studio is an alternative to the Linux based [cross-compiler build](https://github.com/BitgesellOfficial/bitgesell/blob/master/doc/build-windows.md).

 Quick Start
 ---------------------